autohaem: 3D printed devices for automated preparation of blood smears: INTRODUCTION

-This paper describes our work in creating a series of devices which we call ``\textit{autohaem}''. \textit{autohaem} devices aim to enable even non-experts to produce consistent, high quality, thin film blood smears at low cost.
+This paper describes our work in creating a series of devices, which we call ``\textit{autohaem}''. \textit{autohaem} devices aim at enabling even non-experts to produce consistent, high quality, thin film blood smears at low cost.
 We introduce two devices, mechanical and electronic, both with completely open designs.
 They can be manufactured using 3D printers and assembled using common tools, enabling labs to build their own devices.
-This open hardware approach is already starting to revolutionise various aspects of research laboratories~\cite{Baden2015,Amann2019,Collins2020}.
-3D printers are becoming increasingly common in the lower-income countries for prototyping and manufacturing. \textit{autohaem} devices are fully open-source, with complete printing and assembly instructions~\cite{2021AutohaemInstructions,2021AutohaemInstructionsb}, assisting research laboratories who regularly make blood smears and so supporting research efforts in countries with lower resources.
+This open hardware approach is already starting to revolutionize various aspects of research laboratories.~\cite{Baden2015,Amann2019,Collins2020} 3D printers are becoming increasingly common in the lower-income countries for prototyping and manufacturing. \textit{autohaem} devices are fully open-source, with complete printing and assembly instructions,~\cite{2021AutohaemInstructions,2021AutohaemInstructionsb} assisting research laboratories who regularly make blood smears and so supporting research efforts in countries with lower resources.

-A pipeline for automated analysis of smear quality is presented and used for device optimisation.
+A pipeline for automated analysis of smear quality is presented and used for device optimization.
 Red Blood Cells (RBCs), at the typical hematocrit for malaria research, are used as the testing media.
 This pipeline will also be suitable for a more systematic analysis of blood smear preparation, for example to help with training and evaluation of technicians.

-\section{Design parameters}
+\section{DESIGN PARAMETERS}

-In order to achieve a sustainable, useful device, several options have been considered, materials and parameters were chosen and optimised.
+In order to achieve a sustainable, useful device, several options have been considered, and materials and parameters were chosen and optimized.
 This section describes the main design process, under the constraints of low cost and local manufacture.